anowakowska/recruitment-project/README.md

 # recruitment-project
-This website is being created for a recrutiment company.
+This website is being created for a recruitment company.
 The work is still in progress.
-Both design and code was done by me.
+I authored the design as well.